 other permanent and ad hoc representatives that are endorsed by the University Doctoral Council (EDT).

 (6) The University Doctoral Council (EDT) meets as necessity dictates or at least four times a year.
 Meetings of the EDT are called by the president; quorum requires half of the members entitled to vote + 1 member to be present.
 Its operation is regulated by the rules of procedure.
 Decisions appear as recorded resolutions and minutes are taken at every meeting.
 The University Doctoral Council (EDT) resolutions are made public electronically within 10 days subsequent to the EDT meetings by the Doctoral Office.
-Resolutions are made accessible for all the members of the university by the Doctoral Office on the homepage of the University.
+Resolutions are made accessible for all the members of the university by the Doctoral Office on the Homepage of the PhD training.

 (7) The convening of an extraordinary meeting of the University Doctoral Council (EDT) may be initiated, and agenda proposed, by the following groups: the Senate of the University, the rector, one third of the University Doctoral Council (EDT) members, the PhD Student Union (DÖK), the teachers/students belonging to the PhD training programs (with a minimum of 50 registered supporters) by providing an explanation for the extraordinary convention.
 The President of the University Doctoral Council (EDT) convenes the extraordinary meeting as soon as possible by taking into consideration the content of the initiative.